verdaccio/verdaccio/CONTRIBUTING.md

 #### Before Commit

-Before committing, **you must ensure there are no linting errors and all tests pass.** To do this, run these commands before create the PR:
+Before committing, **you must ensure there are no linting errors and all tests pass.** To do this, run these commands before creating the PR:

 ```bash
 pnpm lint